apache/royale-docs/create-an-application/application-tutorial/value-objects.md

 If you weren't really following the steps and just skimming, the file in its final form is available [here](create-an-application/application-tutorial/example/index.html){:target='_blank'}.

 This concludes the set of steps required to create a not-so-simple application and put it into production.
-The steps add additional features to the application.
+The next steps, which are not yet complete, add additional features to the application.

 {:align="center"}
 [Previous Page](create-an-application/application-tutorial/production.html) \| [Next Page](create-an-application/application-tutorial/locales.html)